seidelj/mht-source/README.md

 #Multiple Hypothesis Testing
-Stata code for procedure detailed in List, Shaikh, Xu 2015 for Stata.
+Stata code for procedure detailed in List, Shaikh, Xu 2015

 ##In stata make sure your cd contains
 * listetal.ado -- this contains the stata comand